-Measure each of the herbs and add to a glass or ceramic jar with a tight seal (I’m using this one).
+Measure each of the herbs and add to a glass or ceramic jar with a tight seal.
 Use 1 tbs per 8 0z of hot water, steep for a minimum of 5 minutes.
 You can take up to 2 cups per day, during the second trimester and up to a quart per day in the third trimester.

 While this recipe was supervised by a certified herbalist, please consult with your health care provider.
 Here are other things to keep in mind